gustiando/google-docs-table-factory/README.md

 The purpose of this library is to provide simpler ways for manipulating table and its contents in Google Docs.

-This solve for the difficulty myself and [a few others](https://github.com/tanaikech/node-gdoctableapp) had when attempting to manage tables on Google Docs using the Google Docs V1 API.
+This solves for the difficulty myself and [a few others](https://github.com/tanaikech/node-gdoctableapp) had when attempting to manage tables on Google Docs using the Google Docs V1 API.
+Initially, using arrays seems to be more natural.

 ## Features

-- Create table with values in rows and columns
+- Create table with values in rows and columns from an array

 ## Some Missing Features